( KEY: H - Hope College; W - WMU Library ; K - KVCC Library ; L - KELLY Libraries ; V - GVSU Library ; R - GRCC Library <old data> )

 Remember, although you might need to discuss a plot point to explain something, your paper is not about what happened in the book, it is how you reacted to what happened.
 When we watch a play or a movie or read a novel or play a video game, we often engage in a willing suspension of disbelief in order to be entertained.
 Most people dont really believe in wizards casting magic spells or the plots in James Bond movies or think that there really is a Darth Vader in a black helmet and cape that can use The Dark Side of the Force, or that terrorists set off a nuclear bomb at a Super Bowl game in Denver.
 But going along with the author is something we do to be entertained.
 Now, if you dont buy it, you arent going to like it we need to know this.
 If you dont think that we really sent astronauts to the Moon (and some people dont), then that will affect how you view any book about space travel.
 See how this ties in with the previous topic?

-This is a 5 to 7 page paper.
-You dont have time to discuss every one of the topics/chapters in Tom Wolfes The Right Stuff so you cant.
-A rule of thumb might be about a page for your introductions, a page each for two or three good examples, a page or two of comparisons and a page of conclusions.
-Provided you follow the assignment youve got your five or seven pages.
+This is a 4 to 5 page paper.
+You dont have time to discuss every one of the topics/chapters in Stephen Hawkings A Brief History of Time so you cant.
+A rule of thumb might be about a page for your introductions, a page each for two or three good examples and a page of conclusions.
+Provided you follow the assignment youve got your four or five pages.

 You really do have to wrap up your paper.
 After all, the premise is that books are one way that you might learn something about or improve your science literacy, so did you learn anything?
 Or did you read something that supported what you already knew?
 How does this assignment or this book affect your world view?
 Would you recommend this book to your friends? to other students?